 Under the direction of Julie Parrish, Director of Performing Arts at the John Carroll School, the Musical Theatre Academy continues to meet the need in our community for year-round instruction in theatre arts.
-Classes are available in musical theatre, drama, tap and technical theatre.
-There is something for thespians of all ages and interest levels.
+There is something for thespians of all ages and interest levels!

 TUITION NOTED IS FOR THE ENTIRE YEAR.

 In addition to Musical Theatre I and II, Drama, Technical Theatre, and Intermediate/Advanced Tap, The John Carroll Musical Theatre Academy is pleased to announce two *brand new* classes for the 2022-2023 season.

 *Please note that there have been some adjustments in the age grouping of our classes that is different from previous years.
 This is to ensure the BEST possible performance experience for your child.
 PLUS, click on the links for Musical Theatre I and Musical Theatre II to see which shows have been selected for this year's performances!

 Saturdays 11:05 a.m. - 12:00 p.m. - JC Auditorium